wkim7015/Back_up_0.1/README.md

 This function is to operate all available functions, and write raised errors to an error log, formatted to a txt file.

 This functions requires three inputs:an error report path,a directory path, and a drive which directory will be stored.
+The error report paths must be saved as a text file.

 2. remove function